8 Red Flags You Hired the Wrong Dev Shop

-You hired a team.
-You wrote them a check.
-Weeks pass, maybe months.
-The updates sound fine.
-“Making progress.”
-“Almost there.”
+You hired a team and wrote them a check.
+Weeks pass, maybe months, and the updates sound fine.
 Then one day you realize you’ve spent $40K and you can’t demo a single working feature to your investors.
-If you’re searching for confirmation that something’s wrong with your dev shop, it is.
+If you’re looking for confirmation that something’s wrong with your dev shop, this is it.

 The Standish Group’s CHAOS report tracks software project outcomes every year.
-In 2024: 19% of projects failed outright.
-Another 47% were “challenged” — late, over budget, or missing features.
+In 2024: 19% of projects failed outright, and another 47% came in late, over budget, or missing features.
 That’s two-thirds.
-For startups with outsourced agencies?
-Worse.
+For startups with outsourced agencies, the numbers run worse.

 1. No Git Access for You #

 “But I can’t read code,” you say.
-Doesn’t matter.
-Your next hire can.
-Your technical advisor can.
-Your fractional CTO can.
-The point is: you own this code.
-You paid for it.
+Doesn’t matter - your next hire can, and so can a technical advisor or fractional CTO .
+You own this code because you paid for it.
 If they won’t let you see it, ask yourself why .
 What are they protecting?
 And from whom?

 A founder on r/startups put it bluntly: “I asked for repo access and they said ‘we’ll transfer everything at the end.’
 There was no end.
 They ghosted.”
-Code should live in a GitHub organization you own from day one.
-Not their account.
-Yours.
+Your code should live in a GitHub organization you own from day one, not theirs.

 2. “We’ll Show You When It’s Done” #

 This is the big one.
-A healthy team shows you working software every one to two weeks.
-Not a slide deck.
-Not a Figma mockup.
-Working software — you click buttons, things happen.
+A healthy team shows you working software every one to two weeks - not a slide deck or a Figma mockup, but something you can click and watch things happen.

-If your agency only shows you the finished product, you’ve already lost the ability to course-correct, to catch misunderstandings early, to say “wait, that’s not what I meant” before it’s too expensive to fix.
+When your agency only shows you the finished product, you’ve lost the chance to catch misunderstandings before they get expensive to fix.

-Good teams send plain-English async standups daily and a one-page summary every Friday.
-No jargon.
-What shipped, what’s blocked, what’s next.
+Good teams send plain-English async standups daily and a one-page summary every Friday covering what shipped, what’s blocked, and what’s next - all in plain English.
 If you’re guessing whether progress is real, it isn’t.

 3. Estimates That Keep Growing #

-The project was $30K.
-Then $45K.
-Now they’re hinting at $60K and the feature list got shorter.
+The project was $30K, then $45K, and now they’re hinting at $60K while the feature list got shorter.

 4. No Automated Tests #

-They’re tiny programs that check whether your software works.
-Every time a developer changes something, these tests run automatically and say “yes, everything still works” or “no, you just broke checkout.”
-Without them, nobody knows what’s broken until a real user finds it.
-Maybe your user.
-Maybe on launch day.
+They’re tiny programs that check whether your software works correctly.
+Every time a developer changes something, these tests run automatically and report back: “yes, everything still works” or “no, you just broke checkout.”
+Without them, nobody knows what’s broken until a real user finds it - maybe your biggest customer, maybe on launch day.

 A healthy codebase has 70%+ test coverage.
 Ask your agency for the number.
 If they hedge or change the subject, the answer is close to zero.

-We screwed this up early in our own history — took over a project once and assumed the existing tests were solid.
-They weren’t.
-They were decorative.
-Passed every time because they didn’t actually test anything.
+We screwed this up early in our own history - our team took over a project once and assumed the existing tests were solid.
+They weren’t - they were decorative, passing every time because they didn’t actually test anything.
 Now we write tests before code , every time.
-It’s slower on day one.
-It’s dramatically faster by month two.
+It’s slower on day one but dramatically faster by month two.

 Why This Is Worse in 2026 #

-The rise of “vibe coding” — agencies using AI to generate 90%+ of the codebase — has made this red flag catastrophic.
-AI-generated code looks clean.
-Good variable names.
-Consistent formatting.
-Reads like a textbook.
+The rise of “vibe coding” - agencies using AI to generate 90%+ of the codebase - has made this red flag catastrophic.
+AI-generated code looks clean, with good variable names and consistent formatting that reads like a textbook.

 But the developers who generated it never wrote tests, never handled errors, and never checked edge cases.
 Qodo’s 2025 report found AI-generated code produces 1.7x more issues than human-written code.
-And when Veracode tested over 100 LLMs , 45% of the generated code contained exploitable security flaws.
+And when Veracode tested over 100 LLMs , their researchers discovered that 45% of the generated code contained exploitable security flaws.

 The vibe coding shops skip tests entirely because the AI output “looks like it works.”
-It does — until real users show up.
-Then everything breaks at once, and you’re paying emergency rates to fix code that should never have shipped.
+It does - until real users show up and everything breaks at once, leaving you paying emergency rates to fix code that should never have shipped.

-If your agency can’t tell you their test coverage number, they might not have tests.
-If they don’t have tests and they’re shipping fast, they’re probably vibe coding.
-Run.
+If your agency can’t tell you their test coverage number, they might not have tests at all.
+And if they don’t have tests but they’re shipping fast, they’re probably vibe coding - and you should be looking for an exit.

 5. Can’t Explain Technical Decisions in Plain English #